 Nonverbal Communication and Eye Contact

 Nonverbal cues like eye contact and body language significantly contribute to expressing comprehension and support in ADHD relationships.
-Maintaining eye contact while listening to your partner can help demonstrate attentiveness and empathy, while being mindful of body language can help avoid sending mixed or negative signals.
+Maintaining eye contact while listening to your partner can help demonstrate attentiveness and empathy, and being mindful of body language can help avoid sending mixed or negative signals.

 Incorporating nonverbal communication techniques into daily interactions can help couples with ADHD create a more supportive and understanding atmosphere, ultimately improving the overall quality of their relationship.
 Both partners can foster better communication and mutual acceptance by being conscious of the nonverbal cues they send and receive.